+Yusuf/Cat Stevens Talks New Album 'The Laughing Apple'

 The Nine Lives of Cat Stevens: Yusuf Islam Embraces His Musical Past on The Laughing Apple

-It’s not quite fair to call The Laughing Apple a comeback album.
-Since 2006, the artist who beguiled listeners in the ’70s as the spiritually curious Cat Stevens has released three discs under the mononym Yusuf—short for Yusuf Islam, his chosen moniker after converting to the Muslim faith in 1977.
-These works were his first foray into Western music after shunning the industry in the wake of his religious conversion, during which time he sold his guitars and focused instead on charity work and his theological study.
-Fans were grateful for any new output following the decades of silence, but Yusuf’s initial trio of albums were a cautious, occasionally frosty reconciliation with the superstar he never truly wanted to be.
-On The Laughing Apple, he fully embraces his musical legacy at long last.
-For any who’ve longed for the preternaturally wise acoustic troubadour of yore, the music envelopes like a hug from a long-lost friend—one who’s been away for quite a long time and has a lot to share.
+It's not quite fair to call The Laughing Apple a comeback album.
+Since 2006, the artist who beguiled listeners in the '70s as the spiritually curious Cat Stevens has released three discs under the mononym Yusuf—short for Yusuf Islam, his chosen moniker after adopting the Islamic faith in 1977.
+These works were his first foray into Western music after shunning the industry in the wake of his religious conversion, during which time he sold his guitars and focused instead on charity work and theological study.
+Fans were grateful for any new output following the decades of silence, but Yusuf's initial trio of albums were a cautious, occasionally frosty reconciliation with the superstar he never truly wanted to be.
+On The Laughing Apple, he fully embraces his musical legacy at last.
+For any who've longed for the preternaturally wise acoustic troubadour of yore, the music envelopes like a hug from a long-lost friend—one who's been away for quite a long time and has a lot to share.

-Tellingly, the album is credited to “Yusuf/Cat Stevens,” marking the first time his famous alter ego has appeared on a new release since 1978’s Back to Earth.
+Tellingly, the album is credited to "Yusuf/Cat Stevens," marking the first time his famous alter ego has appeared on a new release since 1978's Back to Earth.
 Much like the hybrid billing, The Laughing Apple builds a bridge between the old and new.
-The majority of its 11 tracks are rerecorded songs from his initial musical incarnation as a teenage pop star in the mid-’60s, including four titles taken from his 1967 sophomore album, New Masters.
-While these early offerings suffered from overwrought orchestration, the new versions reveal the underlying melodic beauty with stripped down arrangements reminiscent of his best-known material.
-That’s no accident; The Laughing Apple reunites Yusuf with producer Paul Samwell-Smith and guitar foil Alun Davies, both of whom were regular collaborators during his ’70s heyday.
+The majority of its 11 tracks are rerecorded songs from his initial musical incarnation as a teenage pop star in the mid-'60s, including four titles taken from his 1967 sophomore album, New Masters.
+While these early offerings suffered from overwrought orchestration, the new versions feature stripped down arrangements reminiscent of his best-known material.
+That's no accident; The Laughing Apple reunites Yusuf with producer Paul Samwell-Smith and guitar foil Alun Davies, both of whom were regular collaborators during his '70s heyday.

-In a fitting nod to the 50th anniversary of his recording debut, he includes “Mighty Peace,” the first song he ever wrote.
+In a fitting nod to the 50th anniversary of his recording debut, he includes "Mighty Peace," the first song he ever wrote.
 Few artists would dare put their very earliest compositions alongside their most recent, for fear of underscoring their crude creative beginnings.
-But Yusuf’s musical sophistication, to say nothing of his lyrical depth, has been present from the start.
-The song holds its own among contemporary tracks like “See What Love Did to Me,” and “Don’t Blame Them”—the latter of which urges listeners to swap bigotry for empathy.
-It’s a potent message in a time of travel bans, increasingly violent protests, and rampant fear mongering.
+But Yusuf's musical sophistication, to say nothing of his lyrical depth, has been present from the start.
+The song holds its own among contemporary tracks like "See What Love Did to Me," and "Don't Blame Them"—the latter of which urges listeners to exchange bigotry for empathy.
+It's a potent message in a time of travel bans and increasingly violent protests.

-Yusuf’s spiritual journey has occasionally made him a target of such blame.
-His adoption of Islam occurred on the eve of 1979’s Iranian Revolution, an unrelated event which transformed a matter of personal faith into an apparent political issue.
-Vaulted into the limelight as one of the most famous Muslims in the Western world, the singer/songwriter suddenly found himself as the unofficial spokesperson for a religious that most in his homeland knew nothing about.
-The role brought controversy, but over the decades the singer/songwriter has evolved into one of the foremost ambassadors of peace on the planet.
+Yusuf's spiritual journey has made him a target of such blame.
+He converted to Islam on the eve of 1979's Iranian Revolution, an event which transformed a matter of personal faith into an apparent political issue.
+Vaulted into the limelight as one of the most famous Muslims in the Western world, the singer/songwriter suddenly found himself as the unofficial spokesperson of a religion that most in his homeland knew nothing about.
+The role occasionally brought controversy, but over time Yusuf has evolved into one of the foremost ambassadors of peace on the planet.
 In addition to his philanthropy—including the founding of several dozen Muslim schools in the U.K.—the 69-year-old has returned to music to help spread his message.

 Yusuf spoke with PEOPLE about his new album, peace efforts, how far he's come and how far he has to go.